-1 Introduction1
+1 Introduction

-Household expectations are critical to macroeconomic theory and policy discussions as virtually every decision that households make, for example regarding consumption and savings, depends on predicting future outcomes of relevant economic variables.
-While previous studies, due to data limitations, have primarily focused on households' inflation and output expectations, we assert that studying a broader range of expectations is essential to comprehend households' perceptions of the dynamics and types of shocks affecting the economy.
+Household expectations are critical to macroeconomic theory and policy discussions as virtually every decision that households make, for example consumption and savings, depends on predicting future outcomes of relevant economic variables.
+While previous studies have primarily focused on household-level inflation and output expectations due to data limitations, we assert that studying a broader range of expectations that households hold is essential to comprehend their perceptions of the dynamics and types of shocks affecting the economy.

 In this paper, we use expectations about macroeconomic and individual-level variables to identify and understand households' perceived sources of macroeconomic developments and dynamics.
-These perceptions are related to consumption and saving decisions and move over time, therefore providing valuable information to policymakers.
+The potential for these perceptions to shape consumption and saving decisions has implications for policymakers on how they could adjust their policy and communication strategies to elicit the desired real outcomes from households.

 Our analysis relies on the monthly Consumer Expectations Survey (CES) administered by the European Central Bank (ECB).
 This survey covers 6 major European economies, including Belgium, France, Germany, Italy, Spain, and the Netherlands, and comprises a representative panel of around 10,000 households.
 We focus on expectations about ten key variables, including output growth, inflation (over two different horizons), unemployment rate, house price growth, interest rates on mortgages, own income growth, own financial situation, own access to credit, and own spending on durable goods.
-The advantage of this survey, relative to existing others, is that most of the above mentioned expectations are quantitative rather than qualitative, i.e. households provide specific numerical values for their responses.
+The advantage of this survey, relative to existing ones, is that most of the above mentioned expectations are quantitative rather than qualitative, i.e. households provide specific numerical values for their responses.
 The survey's limitation lies in its coverage, commencing in April 2020, encompassing only a three-year timeframe that includes both the pandemic era and the invasion in Ukraine.

 We start by exposing significant correlation between household expectations across multiple variables.
 For example, households expect lower inflation and higher output growth simultaneously; this is in line with previous research findings by Candia, Coibion, and Gorodnichenko (2020) and Kamdar (2019), although our results hold for six different countries.
 We also find that high inflation expectations correlate with high forecasts for house price growth, while low expected unemployment rates are associated with high expected output growth.
-Interestingly, our investigation also reveals that household expectations about aggregate-level variables are intertwined with their expectations about
+Interestingly, our investigation also reveals that household expectations about aggregate-level variables are intertwined with their expectations about individual-level variables.
+For instance, when households anticipate high output growth, they also tend to expect higher personal income growth.